DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 CODE EXAMPLE
 ```

-* Only use necessary words.
+* Only use necessary words:
  ```
  ### Bad:
  CODE EXAMPLE